AGORI-Studios/Rit/README.md

 - If you get a crash, add [discord-rpc.(dll/dylib)](https://github.com/discord/discord-rpc/releases/tag/v3.4.0) to your love installation folder.
 - - Can also be found in the [resources](/resources) folder for your desired architecture.

-Add songs to the %appdata%\rit\songs folder in their respective folders.
-(Quaver in quaver, osu in osu, etc.)
+Add songs to the %appdata%\rit\songs folder

 ### How to contribute
 - Fork the repository